Red-wattled lapwing: Diet

 The diet of the lapwing includes a range of insects, snails and other invertebrates, mostly picked from the ground.
 They may also feed on some grains.
 They feed mainly during the day but they may also feed at night.
 They may sometimes make use of the legs to disturb insect prey from soft soil.

 In culture

-In parts of India, a local belief is that the bird sleeps on its back with the legs upwards and an associated Hindi metaphor Tithiri se asman thama jayega ("can the lapwing support the heavens?") is used to refer to persons undertaking tasks beyond their ability or strength.
+In parts of India, a local belief is that the bird sleeps on its back with the legs upwards and an associated Hindi metaphor Titahri se asman thama jayega ("can the lapwing support the heavens?") is used to refer to persons undertaking tasks beyond their ability or strength.

 In parts of Rajasthan it is believed that the laying of eggs by the lapwing on high ground was an indication of good rains to come.
 The eggs are known to be collected by practitioners of folk medicine.
 The Bhils of Malwa believed that the laying of eggs by red-wattled lapwings in the dry beds of streams as forewarnings of delayed rains or droughts.
 Eggs laid on the banks on the other hand were taken as indications of normal rains.